jarviscanada/jarvis_data_eng_CarlaCastaneda/linux_sql/README.md

 How did you test your bash scripts and SQL queries?
 What was the result?

-I used Intelliji Ultimates built in database tool to troubleshoot and test SQL queries. for the bash scripts I was able to test and troubleshoot them with the bash commands
+I used Intelliji Ultimates built in database tool to troubleshoot and test SQL queries. for the bash scripts I was able to test and troubleshoot them with the bash commands using vim command tested against testing data to verify sql scripts were correct
 # Deployment

-Github
+using Github to keep code , and host_usage script is managed by the crontab job.

 # Improvements
-Write at least three things you want to improve e.g.

 - handle hardware update
-- blah
-- blah
+- handle deployment
+- SQL queries (testing and effiency)